slushie/laravel-assetic/README.md

 # More Information

-More information can be acquired by reading through the source, which is fully documented, or you may feel free to raise issues at https://github.com/slushie/laravel-assetic/issues
+More information can be acquired by reading through the source, which is fully documented.
+Feel free to raise issues at https://github.com/slushie/laravel-assetic/issues.